 Some can be outgoing and friendly, while others are shy and reserved.
 Regardless of the individual dog’s personality, a few things remain constant.

-Aussie Shepherds really need herding jobs to be healthy and happy.
+Australian Shepherds lab mix breed really need herding jobs to be healthy and happy.
 The best way to determine the temperament of a mixed breed is to look up all breeds on the cross and understand that you can get any combination of the characteristics found in either breed.

 Aussiedors have sharp shepherding instincts.
 It is quite difficult to assess the characteristics of the offspring since the dog is prone to take on the qualities of both parent breeds.